reab5555/Multimodal-Behavioral-Anomalies-Detection/README.md

 ## Key Features

-- **Face Extraction**: Extracts faces from video frames using MTCNN model.
+- **Face Extraction**: Extracts faces from video frames using the MTCNN model.
-- **Face Alignment**: Aligns and normalizes faces using MediaPipe for consistent analysis.
 - **Feature Embeddings**: Extracts facial feature embeddings using the InceptionResnetV1 model.
 - **Body Posture Analysis**: Evaluates body postures using MediaPipe Pose.
-- **Anomaly Detection**: Uses autoencoders to detect anomalies in facial expressions and body postures over time.
+- **Anomaly Detection**: Uses Variational Autoencoder (VAE) to detect anomalies in facial expressions and body postures over time.

 <img src="appendix/diagram.svg" width="1050" alt="alt text">

 ## Micro-Expressions
 Paul Ekman’s work on facial expressions of emotion identified universal micro-expressions that reveal true emotions.
-These fleeting expressions, lasting only milliseconds, are challenging to detect but can be captured and analyzed using computer vision algorithms.
+These fleeting expressions, lasting only milliseconds, are challenging to detect but can be captured and analyzed using computer vision algorithms when analyzing frame-by-frame.

 ## InceptionResnetV1
 The InceptionResnetV1 model is a deep convolutional neural network used for facial recognition and facial attribute extraction.